 Many teachers working overseas have already gained a PGCE qualification but you might not hold Qualified Teachers Status.
-If you’re planning to return to England or Wales in the future, it could find holding QTS extremely valuable.
-You can gain QTS via Tes Institute while you’re still working and earning overseas via our Straight to Teaching or Assessment Only programmes if you’re working in a BSO school.
+If you’re planning to return to England or Wales in the future, you could find holding QTS extremely valuable.
+You can gain QTS via Tes Institute while you’re still working and earning overseas via our Straight to Teaching or Assessment Only programmes if you’re teaching the English curriculum.

-If you’re not in a BSO school Tes Institute can help you gain QTS in as little as 12 weeks (depending on existing experience) when you return to England.
+If you’re not in a school, teaching the English curriculum, Tes Institute can help you gain QTS in as little as 12 weeks (depending on existing experience) when you return to England.

 Scenario four: you’re currently working in an English speaking international school with no formal teaching qualification

-For those working in an English speaking school, regardless of whether it follows the American, Cambridge or IB curriculum, you may be eligible to undertake an International iPGCE.
+For those working in an English speaking school, which follows the American, Cambridge or IB curriculum, you may be eligible to undertake an International iPGCE.

 You might be employed as an unqualified teacher, a Teaching Assistant or perhaps you’re volunteering at the school, as long as you meet the entry requirements, such as holding a degree of a 2:2 or above and your school is able to commit to giving you the required teaching time, over the course of the school year – you would be able to complete your iPGCE and increase your teaching responsibilities.
 This in turn would help you in future to move between different international schools in different countries.

 Scenario five: you currently have a TEFL/CELTA teaching qualification

 If you’re teaching English as a foreign language abroad and you want to further your teaching career with an internationally recognised Master’s level qualification our iPGCE could be your best option.